fullstackplus/nesta-plugin-related-by-category/README.md

             %li
               %a(href="#{article.abspath}")= article.heading

-Then, at the bottom of your template file (page.haml is default), require it:
+Then, at the bottom of your template file (page.haml is default), reference it:

     = haml :related_articles, :layout => false